borisrepl/boris/README.md

 It has been written in PHP 5.3, but should work in PHP 5.2.
 It will not work in PHP 4.
 There's no chance it can work on Windows, due to the dependency on POSIX features.

-## Tests?

-Sorry, I just put this together in an afternoon, deliberately keeping it minimal.
-It's literally a couple of hundred lines of code, with less than 10 functions, containined in a single file.